CumulusNetworks/docs/content/cumulus-linux-518/Network-Virtualization/QinQ-and-VXLANs.md

 - You *cannot* mix 802.1Q and 802.1ad subinterfaces on the same switch port.
 - When configuring bridges in {{<link url="Traditional-Bridge-Mode" text="traditional mode">}}, all VLANs that are members of the same switch port must use the same `vlan_protocol`.
 - When using switches in an <span class="a-tooltip">[MLAG](## "Multi-chassis Link Aggregation")</span> pair:
-  - Configure the peerlink (peerlink.4094) between the MLAG pair for VLAN protocol 802.1ad.
+  - Configure the peer link (peerlink.4094) between the MLAG pair for VLAN protocol 802.1ad.
-  - You cannot use the peerlink as a backup datapath in case one of the MLAG peers loses all uplinks.
+  - You cannot use the peer link as a backup datapath in case one of the MLAG peers loses all uplinks.
-- When the bridge VLAN protocol is 802.1ad and is VXLAN-enabled, all bridge ports must be either access ports (except for the MLAG peerlink) or VLAN trunks.
+- When the bridge VLAN protocol is 802.1ad and is VXLAN-enabled, all bridge ports must be either access ports (except for the MLAG peer link) or VLAN trunks.
 {{%/notice%}}
 <!-- vale off -->
 ### Remote Provider Edge Switch